 Lighting Principle #1: The subject is the brightest object in the photo.
-Unless you are shooting a silhouette, the subject of your photo should always be either the brightest object or equal in brightness to the other objects in the photo.
+Unless you are shooting a silhouette, the subject of your image should always be either the brightest object or equal in brightness to the other elements in the photo.

-What's important is that I started with these basic lighting principles and I applied them to my composites.
-This is simply to show you what you can create when you start with a strong foundation.
+What's important is that I started with these basic lighting principles, and I applied them to my composites.
+This shows you what you can create when you start with a strong foundation.
 I'd also like to point out that these lighting principles should be used as guidelines and are not hard and fast rules.
 Photography is an art, and as such, the principles that govern it are fluid and flexible.
-The 4 lighting principles can be broken, and many times are broken, but when combined together they generally produce the highest quality photos.
+The four lighting principles can be broken and often are broken, but they generally produce the highest quality photos when combined.

 I've taken these fundamental techniques and others and included them in my membership program.
 Learn more about it here.